-When Genova-based firm Grooppo renovated a flat in an 1870s building in Savona, Italy, they were looking to update the traditional space with modern fixtures and an energy-efficient heating system.
+When the Genoa architecture firm Grooppo took on the task of renovating a flat in an 1870s building in Savona, Italy, it was looking to update the traditional space with modern fixtures and an energy-efficient heating system.

-But the architects at Grooppo never lost sight of the historical qualities of the classic Italian home ("we aimed to bring out the peculiarities of the original building," as they say).
-Each room features a different tiled floor of unglazed porcelain hexagonal tiles; the basic theme carries from one room to the next, creating a continuous but subtly shifting pathway.
-Throughout the interiors, the designers incorporated antique furniture and objects from the original owners, which are characteristic to the region.
-For more information, visit Grooppo.
+But the designers at Grooppo never lost sight of the historic features of the classic Italian home: “We aimed to bring out the peculiarities of the original building,” they say.
+To that end, they gave each of the eight rooms a different floor of unglazed porcelain hexagonal tiles.
+The theme carries from one space to the next, creating a continuously shifting but harmonious pathway.

 Photography by Anna Positano for Grooppo.

 Above: A small study has a floor of charcoal and white tiles.
 Throughout, the designers incorporated antique furniture and objects that came from the original owners and are characteristic of the region.

 Above: Hexagonal tiles appear in different colors and configurations in almost every space, including the clustered pattern shown here.
 In the dining room, a collection of plates hangs above a simple farmhouse table.

 Above: See more of the firm’s work at Grooppo.

 Planning a trip to Italy?
 Check our City Guides for the most design-worthy places to stay, eat, and shop.
 And have a look at a Villa Lena: A New Creative Hub (and Hotel) in Tuscany and A Medieval Hotel in L’Aquila Restored for the 21st Century.

 N.B.: This post is an update; the original story ran on January 18, 2013, as part of our Roman Holiday issue.

 What is the location of the 19th century flat in Italy?